 What are the signs after head trauma?

 - Loss of consciousness – this can last between 1-24 hours and often considered as moderate brain injury.
-If unconsciousness lasts more than 24 hours, it is considered as a severe head injury.
+Consequently, if unconsciousness lasts more than 24 hours, it is considered as a severe head injury.

 - Amnesia – the individual has no memory of what occurred right before or after the head trauma occurred.